dykstrom/jcc/docs/Architecture.md

 DEF FNcube(x AS DOUBLE) = x * x * x
 ```

-The types DOUBLE, INTEGER, and STRING can be used for arguments and return values.
+The types DOUBLE, INTEGER, and STRING can be used as arguments and return values.
 Arrays cannot
 be used as arguments or return values.

 A user-defined function in JCC is represented in the symbol table by the class `UserDefinedFunction`,